- OTT device shipments to hit 1.7 billion units 10 December 2013 | 12:12 pm

 DAY ONE: Pay TV market dynamics

-Key topics for Day One will include:
+Key topics for Day One included:

 - The changing pay TV environment: while new entrants continue to enter the pay TV market in some regions, established players in others are consolidating.
 What business models make sense in the long run and what kind of scale do players have to achieve to stay the course?